victor-shneer/haskell-step-by-step/README.md

 :info -- gets ghci to tell us everything it knows about a name

--- compile haskell source to an executable named InteractWith -- we need -main-is because by default shc assume that main is located in Main modul.
-This is not our case ghc -main-is Chapter_4.InteractWith  src/Chapter_4/InteractWith.hs
 ```
-## run programms with input
+## run programs with input
 ```
 runghc src/Chapter_1/SimpleProgram < src/Chapter_1/quux.txt
 ```
-## Story

-I started again with Real World Haskell book
-And now I want to do it in a right way
-Here you can find a footprint of my learning journey
-Not sure that it can be usefull to anybody
-Except me :)
+> compile haskell source to an executable named InteractWith
+> we need -main-is because by default shc assume that main is located in Main modul.
+This is not our case
+ghc -main-is Chapter_4.InteractWith  src/Chapter_4/InteractWith.hs

 ## TODOs
-add README for each chapter
+- you don't need readme for each chapter but good comment sections
+- test should not be module? https://stackoverflow.com/questions/58944736/hspec-defined-tests-invoked-with-stack-throw-an-error-when-test-file-is-defined
+- maybe I should not blindly copy paste from the book, considering copyright
+- rename modules.
+From Chapter to related topic
+- you can rethink the whole repo as Haskell+f programming learning hub.
+Not only Real World Haskel
+- put ghci commands in the separate directory and rething this README as a Table of Contents
+- add daml directory. you can start with DA.VALIDATION